Towards a Perceptual Evaluation Framework for Lighting Estimation: Measuring the agreement between IQA metrics and perceptual data

 \section{Measuring the agreement between IQA metrics and perceptual data}

-There exists a large variety of image quality metrics, many of which have been used to evaluate the accuracy of lighting estimation algorithms.
-In this section, we pit existing metrics against our perceptual data to determine the degree to which they agree.
-In particular, we focus on metrics that are: physics-based (RGB angular error~\cite{Angularerror}, PSNR~\cite{PSNR}, RMSE, si-RMSE); attempting to model the human visual system (SSIM~\cite{SSIM}, VIF~\cite{VIF}, $\Delta{}E$~\cite{deltaE}), and learning-based (LPIPS~\cite{LPIPS}, PieAPP~\cite{PIEAPP}, FLIP~\cite{FLIP}, HyperIQA~\cite{HyperIQA}).
+In this section, we pit existing metrics against our perceptual data to determine the degree to which they agree about lighting perception.
+In particular, we consider Full-Reference metrics (RGB angular error~\cite{Angularerror}, PSNR~\cite{PSNR}, RMSE, si-RMSE, SSIM~\cite{SSIM}, VIF~\cite{VIF}, $\Delta{}E$~\cite{deltaE}, LPIPS~\cite{LPIPS}, PieAPP~\cite{PIEAPP}, FLIP~\cite{FLIP}, HDR-VDP3~\cite{mantiuk2023hdr}) as they are the standard in the community for lighting estimation method evaluation.
+We also include No-Reference metrics (BRISQUE~\cite{BRISQUE}, NIQE~\cite{NIQE}, UNIQUE~\cite{zhang2021uncertainty}, HyperIQA~\cite{HyperIQA}) to evaluate whether they better match human perception.
+All metrics are computed on the tonemapped stimuli (as seen by the observers, c.f. \cref{sec:stimuli}) except HDR-VDP3 which uses HDR renders (before gamma correction).